Armenia recalls ambassador to Israel over arms sales to Azerbaijan

 Those exports included drones, loitering munitions, anti-tank missiles, and a surface-to-air missile system, information from SIPRI’s Arms Transfers Database showed.

-Separately, in a video interview with Israel’s Walla news website on Wednesday, Azeri presidential aide Hikmat Hajayev said Azerbaijan was using “some” Israeli-made drones in fighting around Nagorno-Karabakh, without specifying how many.
+Separately, in a video interview with Israel’s Walla news website on Wednesday, Azeri presidential aide Hikmat Hajiyev said Azerbaijan was using “some” Israeli-made drones in fighting around Nagorno-Karabakh, without specifying how many.

-Reporting by Nvard Hovhannisyan in Yerevan and Rami Ayyub in Tel Aviv, Editing by William Maclean
+Reporting by Nvard Hovhannisyan in Yerevan and Rami Ayyub in Tel Aviv; Editing by William Maclean and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.